Tere-Parra/Differential-Genes-in-Two-Types-of-Abiotic-Stress-in-Plants/README.md

 ##### DESEQ2 ENTRY ###########################
 ###################################################
 load("Entrada_Deseq2.RData")
-# making the rownames and column names identical
+# Making the row names and column names identical
 all(rownames(counts) %in% colnames(sampledata))
 all(rownames(counts) == colnames(sampledata))